 The provision of our services is subject to federal regulation.
-The two primary instruments of regulation are the Australian Telecommunications Act of 1997 and federal regulation of anti-competitive practices pursuant to the Australian Trade Practices Act of 1974.
-The current regulatory framework came into effect in July 1997.
+Two primary instruments of regulation have been the Telecommunications Act 1991 and federal regulation of anti-competitive practices pursuant to the Trade Practices Act.
+The regulatory climate changed in July 1997 with the implementation of the Telecom Act.
+These latest changes to the regulatory framework have been described by the Australian government as the achievement of the government's long-term objective of an internationally competitive telecommunications industry in Australia through full and open competition.

 We are licensed under the Telecommunications Act of 1997 to own and operate transmission facilities in Australia.
-Under the regulatory framework, we are not required to maintain a carriage license in order to supply carriage services to the public using network facilities owned by another carrier.
-Instead, with respect to carriage services, we must comply with legislated "service provider" rules contained in the Telecommunications Act of 1997, covering matters such as compliance with the Telecommunications Act of 1997, operator services, regulation of access, directory assistance, provision of information to allow maintenance of an integrated public number database, and itemized billing.
+Under the new regulatory framework, we are not required to maintain a carriage license in order to supply carriage services to the public using network facilities owned by another carrier.
+Instead, with respect to carriage services, we must comply with legislated "service provider" rules contained in the Telecommunications Act of 1997 covering matters such as compliance with the Telecommunications Act of 1997, operator services, regulation of access, directory assistance, provision of information to allow maintenance of an integrated public number database, and itemized billing.

-Two federal regulatory authorities exercise control over a broad range of issues affecting the operation of the Australian telecommunications industry.
-The Australian Communications Authority (ACA) is the authority regulating matters including the licensing of carriers and technical matters, and the Australian Competition and Consumer Commission (ACCC) has the role of promotion of competition and consumer protection.
-We are required to comply with the terms of our own license, are subject to the greater controls applicable to licensed facilities-based carriers and are under the regulatory control of the ACA and the ACCC.
+Also, in connection with the Telecommunications Act of 1997, two federal regulatory authorities now exercise control over a broad range of issues affecting the operation of the Australian telecommunications industry.
+The Australian Communications Authority is the authority regulating matters including the licensing of carriers and technical matters, and the Australian Competition and Consumer Commission has the role of promotion of competition and consumer protection.
+We are required to comply with the terms of its own license, is subject to the greater controls applicable to licensed facilities-based carriers and is under the regulatory control of the ACA and the ACCC.
+Anti-competitive practices will also continue to be regulated by the Trade Practices Act.
 In addition, other federal legislation, various regulations pursuant to delegated authority and legislation, ministerial declarations, codes, directions, licenses, statements of Australian government policy and court decisions affecting telecommunications carriers also apply to us.